 The day begins with a hike on a historic trail, El Camino Real.
 Originally built by the indigenous Guane people, the trail was rebuilt in stone by the Spanish Crown during the conquest to provide access to the Atlantic Ocean for the export of gold.
 Your 4 mile/7 km hike on this ancient stone-trail leads to the sleepy-town, Guane.
 Explore the Spanish architecture and visit the local anthropological museum that includes artifacts and religious art from the all-but-vanished Guane people.

-In the afternoon, bike the impressive Chicamocha River Gorge, commonly referred to as the “Grand Canyon of Colombia”.
+Bike the impressive Chicamocha River Gorge, commonly referred to as the “Grand Canyon of Colombia”.
 The ride starts at the edge of the canyon along a dirt road that descends 4400 ft/1400m, zigzagging to the bottom of the gorge.
 Here, the landscape is dominated by dry forest filled with acacia, agave and cacti.
 Keep an eye out for iguanas, falcons and eagles.
 At the end of today’s 10 mile/16km ride, you’ll reach the town of Jordan at 1500 ft/430 m.
 Located along the Royal Road from the Andes to the Caribbean, El Jordan was once prosperous merchant trade center, but today reflects only shadows of this past.
 Finish your day on the opposite side of the canyon at near Bucaramanga.
 Overnight at El Roble coffee hacienda.

 Biking distance: 10 miles (16 km)